briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     2. _(2)_ Any other parcel of real property that is owned or leased by a board of education of a school, the governing authority of a community school established under Ohio R.C.
-Chapter 3314, or the governing body of a nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
+[Chapter 3314][ORC Chapter 3314], or the governing body of a nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
 3301.07 and on which some of the instruction, extracurricular activities or training of the school is conducted, whether or not any instruction, extracurricular activities, or training provided by the school is being conducted on the parcel of real property at the time a criminal offense is committed.

 52. _(zz)_ "Standard Pharmaceutical Reference Manual."
 The current edition, with cumulative changes if any, of references that are approved by the State Board of